LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/thunderstore/README.md

 ### 0.0.4 -> 0.0.5

 - Let the minimal and maximal altitude of blueprint camera related to current planet's radius (better experience when you use blueprint on planets with large radius)
+- Modifications made to config file will take effect when loading saved games, no longer need to restart the game

 ### 0.0.3 -> 0.0.4